Zacks Investment Research Lowers Sims (OTCMKTS:SMSMY) to Hold

-Zacks Investment Research lowered shares of Sims (OTCMKTS:SMSMY) from a buy rating to a hold rating in a report released on Friday morning, Zacks.com reports.
+Sims (OTCMKTS:SMSMY) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research note issued on Friday, Zacks.com reports.

 According to Zacks, “Sims Metal Management Ltd is a metals and electronics recycling company.
 It specializes in ferrous and non-ferrous metals recycling, post-consumer electronic goods recycling, and municipal waste recycling.
 Sims Metal Management Ltd, formerly known as Sims Group, is based in New York, United States. “

-SMSMY has been the topic of a number of other research reports.
-Citigroup raised Sims from a neutral rating to a buy rating in a research note on Thursday, October 7th.
-The Goldman Sachs Group started coverage on Sims in a research note on Monday, December 6th.
-They issued a buy rating on the stock.
+SMSMY has been the subject of a number of other reports.
+The Goldman Sachs Group initiated coverage on Sims in a report on Monday, December 6th.
+They issued a “buy” rating for the company.
+Citigroup raised Sims from a “neutral” rating to a “buy” rating in a report on Thursday, October 7th.

-The company also recently disclosed a dividend, which was paid on Friday, October 1st.
-Investors of record on Tuesday, October 5th were given a $0.3073 dividend.
-The ex-dividend date was Monday, October 4th.
-This represents a dividend yield of 3.24%.
-This is a boost from Sims’s previous dividend of $0.15.

 About Sims